-Foam roofing cannot be applied on roofs with pitch, so this option is not appropriate for all commercial properties.
+According to a commercial roofing contractor, foam roofing cannot be applied on roofs with pitch, so this option is not appropriate for all commercial properties.

 DuroLast roofing is another options for flat roofs.
 It is a single-ply roofing system that requires absolutely no maintenance and is highly durable.
 This superior roofing option can stand up to Arizona’s harsh summers, including the intense UV rays, high heats, and high winds and hail that accompany monsoons.
 It will protect your property and save you money on maintenance, repairs and early replacement.

 DuroLast is the commercial roofing option that we recommend.
 It is also Energy Star qualified, and it is the top choice for energy efficient and green roofing options.
 We are one of the few commercial roofing contractors that is certified to install this roofing system.